GreenbackBoogie49/Tanuj_Jog_GDG_Tasks/README.md

 ictions

-Task 2:- Financial Chatbot using RAGs
+                                                                                    TASK 2:- FINANCIAL CHATBOT USING RAGs

 This Colab Notebook represents my attempt to make a financially educated chatbot which:-